Use a managed identity in Azure Kubernetes Service (AKS)

 • User-assigned managed identity.
 A user-assigned managed identity is a standalone Azure resource that an AKS cluster can use to authorize access to other Azure services.
 It persists separately from the AKS cluster and can be used by multiple Azure resources.

 • Pre-created kubelet managed identity.
 A pre-created kubelet managed identity is an optional user-assigned identity that kubelet can use to access other resources in Azure.
-If you don't specify a user-assigned managed identity for kubelet, AKS creates a system-assigned kubelet identity in the node resource group.
+If you don't specify a user-assigned managed identity for kubelet, AKS creates a user-assigned kubelet identity in the node resource group.

 To learn more about managed identities, see Managed identities for Azure resources.